g8hh/the-tree-of-life/docs/clickables.md

 - masterButtonText: **optional**.
 Text to display on the Master Button.

 - showMasterButton(): **optional**.
 A function determining whether or not to show the button, if masterButtonPress is defined.
 Defaults to true if absent.

+- branches: **optional**, This is primarially useful for clickable trees.
+An array of clickable ids.
+A line will appear from this clickable to all of the clickables in the list.
+Alternatively, an entry in the array can be a 2-element array consisting of the clickable id and a color value.
+The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
+A third element in the array optionally specifies line width.